oisinhg-edu/2025-Game-Update-App/README.md

 ## Week 1/2
 Added CRUD functionality

+Game title text truncates to ... when page is smaller.

-When editing a game, you aren't required to upload a new image.
+When editing a game, you now aren't required to upload a new image.

 ## Week 3
 Old images in public folder are now deleted when a game is deleted or when the image is updated from edit page.